 Mini-pupillages at Crown Office Row seek to help people to decide whether a career at the Bar is for them and to expose them to relevant and appropriate experience of our work.
 Mini-pupillage affords applicants for pupillage a perspective of life in Chambers, the type of legal work undertaken by members of the Brighton Annexe, and gives them an opportunity to meet members of Chambers.
 While, mini-pupillage plays no formal role in the selection of pupils for the Brighton Annexe, it may assist the applicant to understand the culture of Chambers, first hand, in making their application.

-Applications, in the form of a CV with a covering letter, should be sent to Chambers, addressed to the Mini-Pupillage Co-ordinator, Sophie Evans, by post or email (firstname.lastname@example.org).
+Applications, in the form of a CV with a covering letter, should be sent to Chambers, addressed to the Mini-Pupillage Co-ordinator, Scott Storey, by post or email (firstname.lastname@example.org).
 The subject line of emails and the top left hand corner of the envelope of post should be endorsed with “Mini-Pupillage Application”.

 Please state what area/s of law you are interested in which you wish to gain experience (we cannot guarantee this but will endeavour to match you to an appropriate Barrister).